 Once the sun has risen and you are ready to start your day plan on hiking the Navajo Loop and Queen Garden Trail.
 This hike will take you down over 500 feet into the canyon below.
 This is one of the most common hikes because of the hoodoos.
 While hiking, you’ll witness the progression of how a hoodoo forms.
 This hike starts and Sunrise Point and ends at Sunset Point, and takes about 3 hours to complete.

 From here you will then drive out of the park and head to do Mossy Cave Trail.
 This trail is on the shorter side, only about 0.8 miles round trip.
 Over the past few years this hike has become more popular.
 The hike does not have much elevation change, but ends at a really cool cave with a small waterfall inside.

-Accommodations In and Around Bryce Canyon National Park:
+Accommodations Near Bryce Canyon National Park

 Bryce Canyon National Park is similar to Zion National Park.
 A lot of people will either try to stay at the campsites, or the lodge.
 Especially if they are planning on doing an early morning hike.